-Doing keyword research is essential for you to build a winning SEO plan.
-But it’s more than that.
+It doesn’t matter how SEO-friendly WooCommerce, Shopify, Magento, etc claim to be, keyword research is essential for you to build a winning SEO strategy.

 Effective keyword research involves talking to customers coupled with your industry knowledge and insights.
 Together these allow you to build up a holistic picture of the common words and phrases they use.

 The more you understand your customer, the better you can craft messaging that resonates with them.
 That’s why keyword research for ecommerce stores is so important.

 I wouldn’t say the overarching process is different.
 But I would say it’s more complex than trying to find keywords for a blog.
 The reason is simple.
 We have far more moving parts in an ecommerce store compared to a blog.